ElektraInitiative/libelektra/doc/COMPILE.md

 Note: You do not need to install the dependencies listed here.
 But then some of the functionality gets disabled automatically.

-To build documentation you need doxygen, graphviz and [ronn](https://github.com/rtomayko/ronn/blob/master/INSTALLING#files):
+To build documentation you need doxygen (we recommend 1.8.8+), graphviz and [ronn](https://github.com/rtomayko/ronn/blob/master/INSTALLING#files):

 	apt-get install doxygen graphviz ronn